parthmagnani/namaste-react/README.md

 12. so If we update our component, by changing value of state variable it means we are make some changes or we can say that we are updating our component, so while updating just render method called in render phase but in commit phase DOM updating and componentDidUpdate get called.

 13. And last when component is unmounted it means if navigating from one component to another, just componentWillUnmount() method will get call.
 So this is all about react lifecycle

+# chapter-9
+1. In this chapter we are going to optimize app.

+2. Firstly, try to create component in that way that every component have single task only.

+3. As to optimize our app for fetching the restaurant list and restaurant menu data, created custom hooks useRestaurantList() and useRestaurantMenu() respectively.

+4. one more custom hook is created useOnlineStatus() to check Whether user is connected to internet or not.

+5. one major point to in optimization is when our app gets bundle it creates single file for that but its not good when building large scale application.

+6. For this we can use concept of lazy loading

+7. At initial only required of home page so there will be file of home page bundled, then if there is about then there will be seperate bundled file for that mudule

+8. so here we are lazy loading module. loads only when they required.

+9. To acheive lazy loading , where the routes are defined we have to import lazy and Suspense from react

+10. suspense is used for showing dummy screen i.e, untill our components load to show shimmer we can use this but the main purpose of using this is untill component gets load for that period of time react starting rendering that component but there is no such file and it will throw error.
+To overcome this error Suspense is been used.